 3 Semester Units

-This is an introductory course in world religions.
-It places the world’s religions in historical context, illustrating the complex dynamic of each religion over time, while also presenting current beliefs, practices, and group formations.
-Conceptual, worship and social factors of religious experiences from the past to present are examined.
-Religion’s role in the environment of present and future crises is explored, as well as the challenges of ecology, technology, and globalization—all which have an impact on spirituality.
+World Religions is an introductory course that places the world’s religions into historical context, illustrating the complex dynamic of each religion over time, while also presenting current beliefs, practices, and group formations.
+Conceptual, worship, and social factors of religious experiences from the past to present are also examined.

 Upon successful completion of this course, students will be able to:

-- Discuss how religion has responded to present developments in ecology, technology, globalization, and other trends, and what possible futures for religion there may be in light of them.
+- Evaluate how religion has responded to present developments in ecology, globalization, and other trends.

-- Discuss religious movements in the hope that appreciation of the dynamic, changing quality of religion will be enhanced.
+- Analyze religious movements and consider the dynamic, changing quality of religion.